|

 Challenge

 In many organisations we find the situation that business managers and IT people are speaking "different languages".
 As a result both areas remain separated - each part doing what they understand to be the best for the company.
-However if on the one hand the business community could formulate their needs clearly and IT would be managed effectively towards meeting these business objectives and if on the other hand IT would be able to effectively communicate its options, opportunities and restrictions the whole IT would be much more cost-effective and productive.
+However if on the one hand the business community could formulate their needs clearly and manage IT effectively towards these objectives and if on the other hand IT would be able to effectively communicate its options, opportunities and restrictions to the business, the whole IT-support would be much more cost-effective and productive.

 Solution